Skip to main content

 In order to explain how antiviral medicine works inside your body, we need to tell you what viruses are first.
 They are microscopic infectious particles that have the ability to grow and spread inside the living cells of an organism.

-A virus has many receptors which they use to attach to healthy cells in your body and you become their host.
+A virus has many receptors which they use to attach to healthy cells in your body, and you become their host.
 Once it binds itself to a host cell, it can start to clone itself.
 In this process, the host cell dies, and the virus starts to infect other healthy cells.

 There are times when viruses remain inside the host cell but don’t start replicating or damaging it.
 In this situation, the virus is still there, but you won’t exhibit any symptoms, but you can still be contagious.
-Such state of a virus is called latent, or inactive,
+Such state of a virus is called latent, or inactive, however, it can become active at any time and start causing symptoms or infect others.
+Different viruses spread in different ways, through:

-• Contaminated bodily products, such as saliva, urine, blood, feces, vomit, and semen.
+1. Contaminated bodily products, such as saliva, urine, blood, feces, vomit, and semen.

-• Bug bites – when a virus transfers from a bug’s saliva into a person’s blood.
+2. Bug bites — when a virus transfers from a bug’s saliva into a person’s blood.

-• Skin-on-skin contact, which includes sexual intercourse.
+3. Skin-on-skin contact, which includes sexual intercourse.

 How do antiviral drugs work?